shedivesin/emoji/README.md

-# Geomancy Emoji
+# Geomancy Images
+This repository contains:

-This repository contains images of the sixteen geomantic figures, in both their Western and Arabic variants, in both PNG and SVG format.
-In all cases, the images are of a white [squircle][1] (that is, the superellipse such that `x^4+y^4=r^4`) with the geomantic figure superimposed over it in black (and crimson, for the Arabic variants).
+1. Emoji-like icons of the sixteen geomantic figures, in both their Western and Arabic stylistic variants, in both PNG and SVG format.
+(These are images of a white [squircle][1] (that is, the shape described by the equation `x^4+y^4=r^4`) with a geomantic figure superimposed over it in black and crimson.)

-The PNG versions were the originals, since it's easy to draw a squircle pixel-by-pixel.
+    The PNG versions came first, since it's very easy to draw a squircle pixel-by-pixel.
 To draw the SVGs, one has to approximate the squircle using cubic Bezier splines; I did this using a generalization of [this technique][2] (using eight arc segments, instead of four).

+2. Images of every possible shield and house chart, using both stylistic variants of the geomantic figures.
+(There are 65,536 possible charts, times two for chart type and times two for style, making 262,144 images in all.)
+    These are only available in SVG format for reasons of size.

+3. A generator script to make it easy to get the HTML code necessary to display a given chart.

-I optimized the SVGs as best I could by hand, and then I fed all the images through [svgo][3] and [ImageOptim][4] in order to ensure they consume as little bandwidth as possible.
-You should favor the SVGs if at all possible, since they are about an eighth of the size.
+The images are really quite tiny.
+I optimized the SVGs as best I could by hand (by using various tricks, like combining paths together), and then I fed all the SVGs through [svgo][3] and all the PNGs through [ImageOptim][4] in order to ensure they consume as little bandwidth as possible.
+The SVGs should be preferred over the PNGs if possible, since they are about an eighth of the size.

 This entire repository is licensed under the [CC0-1.0 License][4]: you may do whatever you wish with any of these files without restriction.